 MTTF = 50,000 / 150 = a lifespan of about 333 hours for each asset

 MTTR, MTBF, and MTTF are all important factors in your maintenance process to consider if you want assets to fail less frequently.
-As such, you should consider all of them in conjunction if your aim is to increase the efficiency and effectiveness of your asset maintenance practices.
+As such, you should consider all of them in conjunction if you aim to increase the efficiency and effectiveness of your asset maintenance practices.

 Mean Time to Repair vs Mean Time to Recovery